Burnaby Housing Authority

 Please see What does the City do now to support non-market housing? above for a description of other functions the City does now and would continue to do in future in support of non-market housing.

-The BHA would help to fill the housing gap by adding rather than replacing existing sources of housing.
+The BHA can help to fill the housing gap by adding rather than replacing existing sources of housing.
 The “affordability band” that the BHA would work within is shown by the dotted line in the figure below and would include below-market rental, below-market ownership, and market rentals (where they would help to support non-market housing).

 Click the graphic above to see or download a larger view.